 stress & anxiety

-Rosalyn has been developing her teaching and facilitation practice as a one to one guide in movement education for twenty years and began to focus on the teaching of Body-Mind Centering® and somatics movement guidance in 2009.
+Rosalyn has been developing her teaching and facilitation practice as a one to one guide in movement education for over twenty years and began to focus on teaching Body-Mind Centering® and somatics movement education in 2009.
 Rosalyn Maynard has regular supervision from registered Body-Mind Centering® Practitioner.